-Dr. Chinedum Olisemeka decided to focus on providing urgent care services after becoming a board-certified emergency medicine physician.
+Dr. Chinedum Olisemeka decided to focus on providing urgent care services after becoming an emergency medicine provider.
 He has a strong background in emergency medicine, having completed an emergency medicine residency at Texas A&M Health System.
 Dr. Olisemeka is committed to providing high-quality care to patients of all ages at Physicians Now.

 Professional and Academic Achievement

 In addition to his certification as an emergency medicine provider, Dr. Olisemeka is also certified as an instructor for advanced cardiac life support, basic life support, advanced trauma life support, and pediatric advanced life support.
 He was awarded the Dr. V. Gladys Shutt Memorial Award in 2000 and appeared in the 2001 edition of “Who’s Who Among Students in American Universities and Colleges.”
 Dr. Olisemeka served as a teaching assistant and undergraduate teaching fellow at WUHS.
 He was also a differential diagnosis facilitator for first- and second-year medical students from 1999 to 2001.

 Commitment to Community